rticommunity/rticonnextdds-connector-py/examples/python/README.md

 The APIs to set an instance field by field are three: `setNumber(fieldName, number);` `setBoolean(fieldName, boolean);` and `setString(fieldName, string);`.

-Nested fields can be accessed with the dot notation, `"x.y.z"`,  arrays or sequences with square brakets: `"x.y[1].z"`.
+Nested fields can be accessed with the dot notation: `"x.y.z"`.
+Arrays or sequences can be accessed with square brakets: `"x.y[1].z"`.
 For more information on how to access fields, see Section 6.4 *Data Access API* of the
 [RTI Prototyper Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/prototyper/RTI_ConnextDDS_CoreLibraries_Prototyper_GettingStarted.pdf).